A Place Coffee Brewers

 • Any other operational requirements

-If the Client cancels the event for any reason, the deposit is forfeited, and no refund shall be issued.
+If the Client cancels the event for any reason within the Client’s control, the deposit shall be forfeited and no refund of the deposit shall be issued.

 It is the Client’s sole responsibility to determine, request, and secure any permits, licenses, approvals, or Certificates of Insurance (COI) required for the event location.
 This includes but is not limited to: